 One of our top article last year was on cognitive biases that restrict your professional judgment.
 It explains why our decisions are often not as rational as we might think.
 Another article you might like is about the psychology applied in supermarkets.
 Philip and I interviewed two C-level executives at Crisp and Picnic for this article, which ended up on Frankwatching too.

-8. Built a behavioural change framework with UvA students
+8. Built a behavioral change framework with UvA students

-They started collecting successful behavioural change campaigns, analysing the psychological principles that were used, finding patterns among them and designing an outline for a behavioural change protocol.
-They did great and I'd even dare say some presentation materials were sexier than ours.
+They started collecting successful behavioral change campaigns, analysing the psychological principles that were used, finding patterns among them and designing an outline for a behavioral change protocol.
+They did great and I’d even dare say some presentation materials were sexier than ours.
 Thank you, students.
 It was an honour.

 9. Developed a new algorithm to navigate biases